-Prerequisite(s): MUSI 300 and upper level standing, or instructor's permission.
+Prerequisite(s): WRSH 300 and upper level standing, or instructor's permission.
 (3-0; 0-0) MUSI 402 Worship Design and Leadership 2 (1 sem. hr.)
 A local church practicum covering the entire semester, with scheduled involvement to be determined early in the semester in cooperation with the ministry leadership of the local church.
 It is expected that the student is given individual hands-on responsibilities over the semester in areas of strength, as well as opportunities for growth in other areas.
 The student works under the immediate supervision of a staff or qualified lay leader in the local church and within the general supervision of a TWU instructor.
-NB: Pass/Fail course.
-Cross-listed: WSTU 402.
-Co-requisite: MUSI 401.
-Prerequisite(s): WSTU 300 and upper level standing; plus for those involved in leading worship teams in the practicum, MUSI 220 290 is required; MUSI 405 is recommended.
-For those involved in leading choir/ensembles in the practicum, MUSI 405 is required.
-(1-0; 0-0) MUSI 403 Worship Design and Leadership 3 (1 sem. hr.)
+Cross-listed: WRSH 402.

+Prerequisite(s): WRSH 201,301 Co-requisite: MUSI/WRSH 401 MUSI 403 Worship Design and Leadership 3 (1 sem. hr.)
 A continuation of the local church practicum of MUSI 402, typically in the same church.
 The practicum covers the entire semester, with scheduled involvement to be determined early in the semester in cooperation with the ministry leadership of the local church.
 It is expected that hands-on responsibilities in this semester are increased over those of MUSI 402.
 The student works under the immediate supervision of a staff or qualified lay leader in the local church, and within the general supervision of a TWU instructor.
 NB: Pass/Fail course.
-Cross-listed: WSTU 403.
+Cross-listed: WRSH 403.